MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ## Get soft delete message event

-When you soft delete a message in chat, group chat, or Teams channel, the bot gets a notification of the soft delete message event.
+When you soft delete a message in chat, group chat, or channel, the bot gets a notification of the soft delete message event.

 To get a soft delete message event notification in a bot, you can override `OnTeamsMessageSoftDeleteAsync` handler.